(by Dolores Scholz ~ Tonasket, WA)

 *You can use all-purpose flour instead of tapioca flour (if not making this gluten-free)

-: Place bottom pastry in pie plate; add apple mixture.
+To proceed with pie: Place bottom pastry in pie plate; add apple mixture.
 Cover with top pastry; seal and flute edges.
 Cut slits in top crust.
 Bake at 450 degrees for 10 minutes.
 Reduce heat to 350 degrees; bake 35-45 minutes longer or until golden brown.

 To preserve pie filling for a later date: You will need a quart size and pint size glass canning jar per recipe of pie filling (or other suitable container for freezing the pie filling).
 Boil or heat well the number of canning lids you'll need depending on how many batches of pie filling you are making. *I don't recommend doubling the recipe, but it is fairly easy to stagger 2 batches of pie filling on the stove utilizing 2 cooking pots.